 Breather Boss: Surprisingly, Count Michael Zeppelin, the boss of the first fortress stage in Freudenstachel is nowhere near as hard as the stage it appears in.
 Although it isn't an actual weakness per se, the Frostklinge, obtained from Dolis, is very useful against it, able to damage it without the need for standing on the platforms on the sides, and its attacks are very easy to avoid when you learn how.
 And if you use its actualweakness...

-Complete Monster: Iris stands alone as the worst of the enemy lot.
-She commited some very heinous acts, many of which are for her own twisted amusement.
+Complete Monster: Iris's goal is to become god of the entire world, but many of her actions are purely for heramusement.
 These actions include starting a war and killing off family members that aren't useful for her.
 She even chooses victims based on who would suffer most from their deaths.
 When confronted with the fact that her desire for atrocity would keep her from being able to control her power, she simply shrugs and feels that she's right to simply destroy whatever she wants.

 However, in Kiora's doujinshi Rosenkreuzstilette AfterStory, otherwise known as Tearis, she gets reduced from a Complete Monster to a Jerkass Woobie who is placed under the care of Spiritia, who believes that killing her won't solve any of the problems she left behind, and thinks she has a kinder, gentler side inside her.
 Of course, Zorne still blames Iris for her adoptive father's death and vows to kill her, leaving Freudia to attempt to stop her through battle (which gives way to Zorne's new rage-born power), and Iris, knowing of the conflict, asks Spiritia to end her life in order to truly end the ensuing chaos.